 In the Long Beach neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 48.6% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 99.9% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Long Beach neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Long Beach neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 24.0% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.8% of all neighborhoods in America.

 Did you know that the Long Beach neighborhood has more Eastern European and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 23.1% of this neighborhood's residents have Eastern European ancestry and 14.6% have Danish ancestry.